DiurD/CEA_LSV/README.md

 Installing the flight simulator is relatively simple and must be followed as shown below, with all files present in the `On first install` folder:

-1. Install all *Microsoft C++ Redistributables* packages, located in folders named after the years they were published (2005, 2008, 2010, 2012, 2013, 2015)
-    - It is important to install both x64 and x86 files
-2. Copy the `CEA_UFMG_plugin` folder to the following directory "X-Plane 11\Resources\plugins".
-If *XPlane 11* was installed by *Steam*, it is common to additionally have the following path "Program Files\Steam\steamapps\common\X-Plane 11\Resources\plugins"
+1. Copy the `CEA_UFMG_plugin` folder to the following directory "X-Plane 11\Resources\plugins".
+If *XPlane 11* was installed on *Steam*, it is common to additionally have the following path "Program Files\Steam\steamapps\common\X-Plane 11\Resources\plugins"
-    - Open the game and check the existence of the *plugin*: if found, the installation was successful and you can proceed with to [Execution Order](#execution-order); If not found, verify all instalations in Step 1 or contact dmgp1302@gmail.com
+   - Open the game and try to check the existence of the *plugin*: if it exists, the installation was successful and you can proceed to run the simulator; If it doesn't exist, go to Step 2
+2. Starting with the most recent ones, install the *Microsoft C++ Redistributables* packages, located in folders named after the years they were published (2005, 2008, 2010, 2012, 2013, 2015), and start the game between installations.
+Close the installations the moment the plugin appears within the game.
+   - It is important to install both x64 and x86 files.
+If they are already installed, the installer will stop the installation.
+   - If there are still errors, please contact dmgp1302@gmail.com

 ### Execution Order